IApprenti/candlelight/README.md

 ## Intent

-I'm creating this package to store some base structures and helpers.
+This package is a place to store snippets that can be reused.
 It is a work in progress and shall be filled over the following months and years.

 ## Disclaimer